-We implement the RAPTOR system for our school Necessary visitors will be required to check in the office with a photo id and will be processed through the nationwide system.
+Visitors will be required to check in the office with a photo id and will be processed through the nationwide system.
 The Raptor® Visitor Management school security system screens for sex offenders, alerts staff of custody violations, and provides districtwide reporting for all visitors.